Continuing Education for Health Professionals (CEHP)

 Location: Oakton Community College, 1600 East Golf Road, Des Plaines

-Workshop attendance submitted to IEMA for 7.0 direct continuing education credit hours, Category A.
+Workshop attendance submitted to IEMA for 7.0 (one day) or 14.0 (two day) direct continuing education credit hours, Category A.

 Programs begin promptly at 8 a.m.
 Late arrivals or early departure may result in an adjustment of continuing education clock hours on participant certificates of attendance.